Central Western Shelf Province: Geography

 The continental shelf is narrow.
 The coastline is generally rocky with narrow fringing reefs, and exposed to high-energy swells from the Indian Ocean.
 The Zuytdorp Cliffs are dramatic limestone seacliffs which extend along the southern coastline from the northern tip of the Edel Land peninsula to the mouth of the Murchison River near Kalbarri.

 Shark Bay is a large sheltered embayment, nearly enclosed by Bernier, Dorre, and Dirk Hartog islands and Edel Land.

 Ecology

 The biota of the province is characterised by a suite of subtropical species, whose range generally extends northwards along the Ningaloo Coast, and southwards into the South Western Shelf Transition, particularly the Houtman Abrolhos reefs and Archipelago.
 This faunal community was recognised in Barry Hutchins' survey of reef fish (1994), and represents the southern part of G. P. Whitley’s (1937) Dampierian Province.

 Shark Bay is the largest and most ecologically important embayment between Exmouth Gulf and Cockburn Sound.
-It is home to extensive extensive seagrass meadows and calcareous sand banks which provide habitat for rich and diverse communities of fishes, invertebrates, and macrophytic algae, along with a significant dugong (Dugong dugon) population.
+It is home to extensive seagrass meadows and calcareous sand banks which provide habitat for rich and diverse communities of fishes, invertebrates, and macrophytic algae, along with a significant dugong (Dugong dugon) population.
 Stromatolites, rare colonies of cyanobacteria and other bacteria which form microbial mats up to a meter high, are found in sheltered lagoons.
 Shark Bay was designated a World Heritage Site in 1991.